How to Create a Fashion Portfolio That Gets You Noticed

 1. Cover Page

-Be innovative and make all eyes stare at a beautiful & creative Cover Page.
+Design a cover page that showcases your aesthetic.
+Include your name, the words 'Fashion Portfolio' and one striking visual element like your signature sketch or a bold pattern.
 An attractive Front Cover should provide a glimpse of what lies inside which would definitely increase the curiosity of the viewer to open and look inside.
 Put in those striking colors with innovative designs and always remember to keep it unique.

 A cover page is the key of your portfolio.
 A single stylish page with your name, a title like Fashion Portfolio and a strong visual (maybe a signature sketch) sets the tone.